 I’ve got an interview this week for a position that I would really love in a country I’ve never really read about.
 Thank you internet.
 I am so grateful for Google.
 (Remember Ask Jeeves?
 Yahoo Search?…)

 Whelp.
 I fell down that rabbit hole.
 If you were wondering, Yahoo Search has “trending” searches – directly under the search box.
 For some yet-unknown reason, Barney and Friends is currently trending.
 (After clicking, all I learned was the TV show has an IMDb rating of 3.5/10, and when you go to YouTube via Yahoo, it looks wayyy different.)

 As I’m sure you don’t know, this is version 2 of my trying-to-get-into-the-Peace-Corps blog.
 I decided to switch to WordPress because they have an app.
 (Sorry Blogspot).
 So welcome to this one.

 This blog will definitely evolve – the background, title, colors, fonts…they’ll change.
 Probably a few times.
 From now on though, the url will stay the same.
 So there’s that.

 I’m currently in the “interview, wait, interview, process, research and repeat” stage of the application, So I decided to procrastinate on other work to set up a blog.

 So thanks for dropping by!
 Here’s a picture of my love, Luciano.
 It already kinda breaks my heart to think of missing him for 2+ years; but he’ll be in good hands.
 (Skyped ear-rubs and dog-kisses are just not the same.
 Even more unfulfilling than Skyped-hugs.
-Especially because one party is usually confused and disinterested by the screen.)
+Especially because in this case, one party is just confused and disinterested by the screen.)